 Our core players are at the forefront of emerging talent in the UK historically informed performance community.
 We seek to address the challenges faced by young professional musicians by providing a platform of high-level performance experience.
 We are also committed to engaging with our audiences and sharing the rich and varied historical contexts of music through pre-performance talks, educational opportunities to include workshops and free concert access to local maintained schools.

-He has assisted conductors including Thomas Dausgaard, Sir Mark Elder, Edward Gardner, Trevor Pinnock, Yan Pascal Tortelier, John Wilson, Joseph Swensen and Richard Farnes.
-At the Academy he studied with Sian Edwards, and has also studied at Tanglewood as well as with conductors including Martyn Brabbins, Sir Roger Norrington, Mark Stringer and Colin Metters.
+He has assisted conductors including Sir Mark Elder, Edward Gardner, Jac van Steen, Trevor Pinnock, Yan Pascal Tortelier, John Wilson, Joseph Swensen and Richard Farnes.
+He has studied at Tanglewood as well as with conductors including Martyn Brabbins, Sir Roger Norrington, Mark Stringer and Colin Metters.
 He was conductor of the Barbican Chamber Orchestra 2013-17, and at Cambridge he was Conducting Scholar of the Cambridge University Music Society for two years, conducting concerts with the university’s flagship symphony orchestra at home and on tours in Europe.

 As a cellist, he has performed extensively as a soloist and chamber musician, including several recitals at Wigmore Hall and concertos with orchestras in the UK and Europe.
 Other highlights include appearances at festivals in Europe, Israel and Canada; premieres of solo and chamber works by Lowell Liebermann, Sir Nicholas Jackson and Kamran Ince; a performance of Steve Reich’s cello music in the presence of the composer; chamber collaborations with the Endellion and Celan Quartets; and success in several national competitions, including reaching the strings final of BBC Young Musician.
 He remains active as a chamber and orchestral musician principally on historical cellos, recently performing with La Serenissima, members of the Orchestra of the Age of Enlightenment, and in the RAM Bach Cantata series.